 There are many treatment options available to firefighters and EMTs battling substance use disorder or addiction.
 Two broad classifications of options are residential and nonresidential recovery programs.

-If you’re a first responder who has decided to enter into a residential treatment program, the professionals at the Granite Recovery Centers are available to discuss your options 24 hours a day, seven days a week, 52 weeks a year.
+Our Admissions staff is available to discuss your options 24 hours a day, seven days a week, 52 weeks a year.
 With professional help, you could finally overcome substance use disorder.